 Most land ownership now comes under Torrens title but there is still some Old system title remaining.
 Today, if you buy Old system title it is automatically converted to ‘qualified’ Torrens title.

 With freehold you do not have extra legal responsibilities to your neighbours apart from those as a ratepayer and to obey the general laws that apply to everybody.

 This is the most common form of ownership for home units, apartments, town houses, villas and duplexes, but it can also be the type of title used for some caravan parks, serviced apartments, resorts and retirement villages.

-Under strata title you do not own the whole property – only your ‘lot’.
+Under strata title you do not own the whole property but only your ‘lot’.
 The ‘common property’ is owned and managed by the property’s owners corporation, made up of all lot owners.
 The exact boundaries of your lot are marked on the registered strata plan.
 They can include the inside of your dwelling but not the ‘common infrastructure’, for example, the boundary walls or the floor or ceiling (Strata Schemes Development Act 2015, section 4 Definition).

 Living in strata title premises carries with it certain obligations.
-Under the Strata Schemes Management Act 1996 (Chapter 4, sections 116-117) you must not, for example:
+Under the Strata Schemes Management Act 2015 (sections 151 and 153) you must not, for example: